 Humanity originally used computer code to send commands to devices, then came user interfaces, graphical environments, and other tools that lowered barriers to entry.
 Voice recognition and generation is the logical next step to creating technology that everyone can use to work more efficiently or improve their lives.

 The Deloitte consulting firm’s experts note the boom in technologies that facilitate the mechanics of secure data sharing between organizations.
-The important thing in this case remains the question of privacy.
+The critical thing in this case remains the question of the future of IoT devices and security.

 For example, when clinical data were pooled on shared platforms at the beginning of the COVID-19 pandemic, researchers, medical organizations, and drug manufacturers were able to accelerate the development of treatment and vaccines.
 Moreover, these data-sharing protocols have helped drug manufacturers, government agencies, and hospitals coordinate and implement extensive vaccination programs that prioritize efficiency and safety, as well as privacy and intellectual property protection.
 However, this is not only true for such large-scale tasks, but for the more mundane sector.